Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-oQUm2oWxOOE.md

 ### Transcript

-> uh what about priority switch prior switch was accidentally leaked so there's no information about it we didn't mean to share it so we're not going to share more
+> what about priority switch prior switch was accidentally leaked so there's no information about it we didn't mean to share it so we're not going to share more